Deformable Cluster Manipulation via Whole-Arm Policy Learning: EXPERIMENTAL SETUP

 \subsection{Real Vision Pipeline}

 This section outlines the key transformation steps required to convert the real-time streaming images into RL features.
 First, we use Grounding DINO \cite{liu2023grounding} to locate the objects in the scene with simple text prompts.
-The resulting bounding boxes are passed to the Segment Anything SAM-HQ \cite{ke2023segment} model to generate object masks zero-shot.
-Segmented masks are then de-projected to the robot base frame, leveraging the depth channel input.
-A key concern at this stage is that manipulators operating in velocity control mode have a control rate lower bound, 60Hz in our case, required to maintain velocity.
-Current state-of-the-art grounding and segmentation tools are unable to achieve this without significantly compromising the mask quality.
-Therefore, we use a video object segmentation framework Cutie \cite{cheng2024putting}, to propagate the mask across time-steps, occasionally replacing it with updated masks to prevent quality loss while tracking.
-Moreover, we use Python Shared Memory modules and asynchronous queues to go beyond the camera-constrained fps and meet the control frequency requirement.
-Notably, such a pipeline is problem agnostic; specifically, the grounding text prompt alone needs to be modified to switch from the power line context to a cable inspection scenario, a promising direction for future work.
+The resulting bounding boxes are passed to a Segment Anything SAM-HQ \cite{ke2023segment} model to generate object masks.
+The masks are then de-projected to the robot frame, leveraging the depth channel input.
+Crucially, manipulators operating in velocity drive mode have a control rate lower bound, 60Hz in our case, required to maintain velocity.
+Current state-of-the-art grounding and segmentation tools are unable to achieve this without compromising the mask quality.
+Therefore, we use a video segmentation framework Cutie \cite{cheng2024putting}, to propagate the mask across time-steps, occasionally replacing it with updated masks to prevent quality loss.